bic742/Sitecore-IdentityServer-Okta/README.md

 ﻿# Introduction
-This repository contains the configuration and code necessary for Sitecore Identity Server to authenticat a user via Okta.
+This repository contains the configuration and code necessary for Sitecore Identity Server to authenticate a CE user via Okta.

 # Getting Started
 Deployment structure: